2026 Formula One World Championship: Safety features

-The regulations for the Front Impact Structure (FIS) will be updated with the intent to enhance safety during crashes.
+The regulations for the front impact structure (FIS) were updated with the intent to enhance safety during crashes.
 A two-stage FIS design has been introduced to address previous issues where the structure detached near the survival cell after a primary collision, leaving the vehicle vulnerable to further impacts.
-Side intrusion protection, particularly around the cockpit and fuel cell will also be improved.
+Side intrusion protection, particularly around the cockpit and fuel cell was also improved.
 These upgrades aim to shield critical areas of the car during side collisions, while maintaining the vehicle's weight.
-The roll hoop's strength will be improved, withstanding loads increased from 16G to 20G, aligning with safety standards of other single-seater series.
-The load testing requirements will be raised from 141 kN to 167 kN.

-To further safeguard drivers and track marshals, lateral safety lights will be mandated.
-These lights will display the Energy Recovery System (ERS) status of a car when it stops on track, providing visual indicators of potential electrical risks, especially in emergency situations.
+The roll hoop's strength was improved, withstanding loads increased from 16 g to 20 g, aligning with safety standards of other single-seater series.
+The load testing requirements were raised from 141 kN to 167 kN.
+To further safeguard drivers and track marshals, lateral safety lights were mandated.
+These lights display the energy recovery system (ERS) status of a car when it stops on track, providing visual indicators of potential electrical risks, especially in emergency situations.